 - Wet a denture brush and apply special denture cleaner — regular toothpaste is too abrasive and could damage your dentures.

 - Gently brush all surfaces of the dentures, especially around the clasps of partials.
 Don’t push too hard around the wires; you don’t want to bend them out of shape.

-- Rinse your dentures well in clean water before placing them back in your mouth.
+- Rinse your false teeth well in clean water before placing them back in your mouth.

-- You’ve seen pictures of people putting dentures in cups of warm water next to their beds, and for good reason.
+- You’ve seen pictures of people putting their false teeth in cups of warm water next to their beds, and for good reason.
 It’s the right thing to do for your dentures (soak them to clean them) and for you (give your mouth and jaw a rest).

 - Never use hot water.